Missouri bans rodeo clown who wore Obama mask from state fairs

-KANSAS CITY, Missouri (Reuters) - A clown who wore a mask of President Barack Obama at a Missouri State Fair rodeo and encouraged a bull to run him down as the crowd cheered was banned Monday from any future state fairs.
+KANSAS CITY, Mo., Aug 12 (Reuters) - A clown who wore a mask of President Barack Obama at a Missouri State Fair rodeo and encouraged a bull to run him down as the crowd cheered was banned Monday from any future state fairs.

 The incident Saturday night was denounced by leading Democrats and Republicans and fair officials as disrespectful to the president.